PLAN A BUDGET TRIP TO NEW YORK CITY

 Get Lost in the Streets of New York

-I recommend taking your camera and just walk aimlessly through NY.
-You will find beautiful places, offsite the tourists spots.
-Smaller parks offer a nice chance to take a rest and discover even more interesting small details – New York never gets boring and every turn hold something interesting and special for you to discover.
+I recommend taking your camera and walk aimlessly through NY.
+You will find beautiful places, offsite the tourist spots.
+Smaller parks offer a nice chance to take a rest and discover even more interesting small details – New York never gets boring, and every turn holds something interesting and special for you to discover.